openfaas/workshop/lab1.md

 ```

 > If you receive an error then pass the `--advertise-addr` parameter along with your laptop's IP address.

+#### Kubernetes

+You can follow the labs whilst using Kubernetes, but you may need to make some small changes along the way.
+The service address for the gateway changes from `http://gateway:8080` to `http://gateway.openfaas:8080`.

+If using a `NodePort` then the gateway address for the OpenFaaS CLI is normally http://IP_ADDRESS:31112/

 ### Docker Hub